RoZ4/Pianissimo-for-the-FPGA/README.md

 <!-- ABOUT THE PROJECT -->
 ## About Pianissimo
+NOTE THAT THE MAJORITY OF FILES HAVE BEEN REMOVED UPON UNIVERSITY REQUEST If you wish to view the removed files, see <a href="#CONTACT> contact </a>

 Pianissimo is a piano and drum kit simulator designed for the DE1_SOC FPGA board.
 With an acompanying PS2 keyboard and external AUX connected speakers.
 Pianissimo allows its users to record a series of beats on the drum and have them automatically played back